antoinelejay/currency/README.md

 ## Overview

 `currency` is a LaTeX package that facilitates the formatting of currencies (amounts and units).
-It is based on the `siunitx` package.
+It is based on the `siunitx` package for printing numbers.

 For instance, this code in the preamble defines a EUR monetary unit